-Pervious Curve Number - The runoff curve number for the pervious fraction of the Catchment, as described in NEH-4 Chapter 9.
+Pervious Curve Number - The runoff CN for the pervious fraction of the Catchment, as described in NEH-4 Chapter 9 and referenced in TR-55.
 Typical values vary from 20 for regions with high infiltration and interception capacities to 98 for impervious areas.
 It is a dimensionless number depending on hydrologic soil group, cover type, treatment, hydrological condition, and antecedent moisture conditions.
 This number has a valid range from 0 to 100 with typical values from 60 to 90 and 98 for impervious surfaces.

 When the Use Land Uses/Soil Types layers box is checked, the Pervious Curve Number is calculated from weighted averages of Land Uses and Soil Types.